NiccoloSalvini/thesis/docs/02-scraping.md

 ## Scraping Best Practices and Security provisions{#best-practices}

-- http introduction presa dal libro sezione 5

 Web scraping have to naturally interact multiple times with both the _client_ and _server side_ and as a result many precautions must be seriously taken into consideration.
 From the server side a scraper can forward as many requests as it could (in the form of sessions opened) which might cause a traffic bottleneck (DOS attack @wiki:DOS) impacting the overall server capacity.
 As a further side effect it can confuse the nature of traffic due to fake user agents \@ref(spoofing) and proxy servers, consequently analytics reports might be driven off track.
 Those are a small portion of the reasons why most of the servers have their dedicated Robots.txt files.
 Robots.txt @meissner_2020 are a way to kindly ask webbots, spiders, crawlers to access or not access certain parts of a webpage.
 The de facto "standard" never made it beyond a _informal_ “Network Working Group INTERNET DRAFT”.
 Nonetheless, the use of robots.txt files is widespread due to the vast number of web crawlers (e.g. [Wikipedia robot](https://en.wikipedia.org/robots.txt), [Google robot](https://www.google.com/robots.txt)).
 Bots from the own Google, Yahoo adhere to the rules defined in robots.txt files, although their _interpretation_ might differ.

 Robots.txt files [@robotstxt] essentially are plain text and always found at the root of a website's domain.
 The syntax of the files follows a field-name value scheme with optional preceding user-agent.
 Blocks are separated by blank lines and the omission of a user-agent field (which directly corresponds to the HTTP user-agent field, cleared later in \@ref(spoofing)) is seen as referring to all bots.
 The whole set of possible field names are pinpointed in @google:robottxt, some important are: user-agent, disallow, allow, crawl-delay, sitemap and host.
-A standard set of shared interpretation is:
+Some common standard interpretations are:

 - Finding no robots.txt file at the server (e.g. HTTP status code 404) implies full permission.
 - Sub-domains should have their own robots.txt file, if not it is assumed full permission.
 - Redirects from subdomain www to the domain is considered no domain change - so whatever is found at the end of the redirect is considered to be the robots.txt file for the subdomain originally requested.

-A scraping is explored in the `polite` @polite package which combines the effects of `robotstxt`, `ratelimitr` -@ratelimitr to limit sequential session requests together with the `memoise` @memoise for robotstxt response caching.
-Even though the solution meets the requirements (from server and client side) ratelimitr is not designed to run in parallel as documented in the vignette @ratelimitr, so it is not involved in the final outcome.
-However the 3 simple and effective ideas wrapped up in the package describes what a "polite" session should look like and by doing principles are kept fixed during the scraping:
+A comprehensive scraping library that observes a web etiquette is the `polite` [@polite] package.
+Polite combines the effects of `robotstxt`, `ratelimitr` [-@ratelimitr] to limit sequential session requests together with the `memoise` [@memoise] for robotstxt response caching.
+Even though the solution meets the politeness requirements (from server and client side) ratelimitr is not designed to run in parallel as documented in the vignette [@ratelimitr].
+This is a strong limitation as a result the library is not applied.
+However the 3 simple but effective web etiquette principles around, which is the package wrapped up,  describe what are the guidelines for a "polite" session:

 > The three pillars of a polite session are seeking permission, taking slowly and never asking twice.
 >
->  \hfill --- Polite
+>  \hfill --- Dmytro Perepolkin, polite author

-The three pillars constitute the _Ethical_ web scraping manifesto [@densmore_2019] which are common shared _best practices_ that are aimed to self regularize scrapers.
-Still these have to be intended as practices and by no means as law enforcements.
-However many scrapers themselves, as website administrators or analyst, have fought in daily working tasks with bots and product derivatives.
-Intensive Crawling might fake out real client navigation log messages and digital footprint and as a consequence might induce distorted analytics.
+The three pillars constituting the _Ethical_ web scraping manifesto [@densmore_2019] are considered as common shared _best practices_ that are aimed to self regularize scrapers.
+In any case these guidelines have to be intended as eventual practices and by no means as required by the law.
+However many scrapers themselves, as website administrators or analyst, have been fighting for many and almost certainly coming years with bots, spiders and derivatives.
+As a matter of fact intensive scraping might fake out real client navigation logs and confuse digital footprint, which results in induced distorted analytics.
+On the other hand if data is not given and APIs are not available, then scraping is sadly no more an option.
+Therefore throughout this analysis the goal will be trying to find a well balanced trade-off between interests on the main actors involved.
+Newly balanced (with respect to the author thought) guidelines would try to implement at first an obedient check on the validity of the path to be scraped through a cached function.
+Secondly it will try to limit request rates to a more feasible time delay, by keeping into the equation also the client time constraints.
+In addition it should also guarantee the continuity in time of scraping not only from the possibility to fail section \ref@(possibly)), but also from servers "unfair" denial (in section \@ref(spoofing)).
-With that said a custom function that permanently checks the validity of the session request is called once.
-It has to be invoked prior any scraping function execution and then immediately cached into a variable.
-In the result below the function applied to the domain of immobiliare.it returns a boolean approving or disallowing the permission.
+With that said a custom function caches the results of robotstxt into a variable i.e. `polite_permission`.
+Then paths allowed are evaluated prior any scraping function execution.
+Results should either negate or affirm the contingency to scrape the following url address.